-Please consider conducting two short-term sets of safety belt surveys; one pre-survey between March and May 2011 in advance of the May Click It or Ticket (CIOT) Mobilization (May 23 through June 5, 2011) and another post-survey in the summer after the conclusion of the Mobilization to establish a baseline figure and to ultimately gauge the effectiveness of high-visibility enforcement and education in your community.
-If you are the recipient of an FFY 2011 high-visibility Traffic Enforcement Grant, the department's time and any resources used to assist with the safety belt survey can be recorded as part of your required minimum 25% In-Kind Match for the Traffic Enforcement Grant Program.
+Please consider conducting two short-term sets of safety belt surveys; one pre-survey between March and May 2015 in advance of the May Click It or Ticket (CIOT) Mobilization (May 11 through May 25, 2015) and another post-survey in the summer after the conclusion of the Mobilization to establish a baseline figure and to ultimately gauge the effectiveness of high-visibility enforcement and education in your community.

 Selecting a Safe Observation Point for Data Collection

 Your safety is the first priority.
 When selecting observation points and specific locations or when evaluating potentially hazardous situations, NEVER place yourself or others in peril for the sake of the data.
 Identify up to three observation locations, if possible, in your community.
 For easier observations, these locations should be at intersections with a traffic light or stop sign.
 Departments can use the same location for each survey or varying locations within the community.

 Pick a spot where you can observe one lane of traffic traveling in a single direction, adjacent to the curb, sidewalk, or shoulder of the road with limited access, such as a mall or parking lot exit.
 Watch out for driveways and avoid conducting your survey at night, in inclement weather or when conditions will limit visibility.